-Intermittent Supply Capacity Factor, s{yvct} , m. supim_dict[(stf, sit, coin)] [tm]: The parameter s{yvct} represents the normalized availability of a supply intermittent commodity c ($\forall c \in C{\sup}$) in a support timeframe y and site v at a timestep t.
+Intermittent Supply Capacity Factor, s{yvct} , m.supim_dict[(sit, coin)][(stf, tm)]: The parameter s{yvct} represents the normalized availability of a supply intermittent commodity c ($\forall c \in C{\sup}$) in a support timeframe y and site v at a timestep t.
 In other words this parameter gives the ratio of current available energy amount to maximum potential energy amount of a supply intermittent commodity.
 This data is to be provided by the user and to be entered in the spreadsheet corresponding to the support timeframe.
 The related section for this parameter in the spreadsheet can be found under the "SupIm" sheet.
-Here each row represents another timestep t and each column represent a commodity tuple c{vq} .
-Rows are named after the timestep number t of timesteps t and separated by a period(.).
+Here each row represents another timestep t and each column represent a commodity tuple c{yvq} .
+Rows are named after the timestep number t of timesteps t columns are named after the combination of site name t and commodity name t0, respectively and separated by a period(.).
 For example (Mid.Elec) represents the commodity Elec in site Mid.
-Commodity Type t is omitted in column declarations, because every commodity of this parameter has to be from commodity type t sup t in any case.
+Commodity type t1 is omitted in column declarations, because every commodity of this parameter has to be from commodity type t2 is omitted in any case.

-Maximum Stock Supply Limit Per Hour, \bar{l}{yvc} , m. commodity_dict['maxperhour'][(stf, sit, com, com_type)]: The parameter \bar{l}{yvc} represents the maximum energy amount of a stock commodity tuple c{yvq} ($\forall y \in Y, \forall v \in V, q = "Stock"$) that energy model is allowed to use per hour.
+Maximum Stock Supply Limit Per Hour, \bar{l}{yvc} , m.commodity_dict['maxperhour'][(stf, sit, com, com_type)]: The parameter \bar{l}{yvc} represents the maximum energy amount of a stock commodity tuple c{yvq} ($\forall y \in Y, \forall v \in V, q = "Stock"$) that energy model is allowed to use per hour.
 The unit of this parameter is MW.
 This parameter applies to every timestep and does not vary for each timestep t.
 This parameter is to be provided by the user and to be entered in spreadsheet corresponding to the support timeframe.
-The related section for this parameter in the spreadsheet can be found under the Commodity sheet.
+The related section for this parameter in the spreadsheet can be found under the "Commodity" sheet.
 Here each row represents another commodity tuple c{yvq} and the column with the header label "maxperhour" represents the parameter \bar{l}{yvc} .
 If there is no desired restriction of a stock commodity tuple usage per timestep, the corresponding cell can be set to "inf" to ignore this parameter.

-Maximum Annual Stock Supply Limit Per Vertex, \overline{L}{yvc} , m. commodity_dict['max'][(stf, sit, com, com_type)]: The parameter \overline{L}{yvc} represents the maximum energy amount of a stock commodity tuple c{yvq} ($\forall y \in Y, \forall v \in V, q = "Stock"$) that energy model is allowed to use annually.
+Maximum Annual Stock Supply Limit Per Vertex, \overline{L}{uvc} , m.commodity_dict['max'][(stf, sit, com, com_type)]: The parameter \overline{L}{yvc} represents the maximum energy amount of a stock commodity tuple c{yvq} ($\forall y \in Y, \forall v \in V, q = "Stock"$) that energy model is allowed to use annually.
 The unit of this parameter is MWh.
 This parameter is to be provided by the user and to be entered in spreadsheet corresponding to the support timeframe.
-The related section for this parameter in the spreadsheet can be found under the Commodity sheet.
+The related section for this parameter in the spreadsheet can be found under the "Commodity" sheet.
 Here each row represents another commodity tuple c{yvq} and the column with the header label "max" represents the parameter \overline{L}{yvc} .
-If there is no desired restriction of a stock commodity tuple usage per timestep, the corresponding cell can be set to "inf" to ignore this parameter.
+If there is no desired restriction of a stock commodity tuple usage annually, the corresponding cell can be set to "inf" to ignore this parameter.